 Do note that files and folders that are compressed using NTFS compression cannot be encrypted.
-You cannot further compress again a file which has already been compressed once.
+You cannot further compress again a file that has already been compressed once.
 It’s not going to help much anyway.

 Do Not Compress the System Drive

 A Golden Rule!
 Never compress the C drive or System Drive.
 System drive compression could cause a lot of problems including causing driver installations to fail.
 And even if you still do decide to compress the system drive – DO NOT compress the root directory, and DO NOT compress the Windows directory.
-Doing so, could even render your Windows computer un-bootable!
+Doing so could even render your Windows computer un-bootable!

 But should you face this problem, you can check back tomorrow to find out what to do if you find that your Windows computer will not boot because you compressed the system drive.

 Read next: How to Decompress all files on Windows.